Randy Moss Rookie Cards

 Great action photo, beautiful colors and crisp clean card design.
 Card back is just as nice and stats can be found inside commentary.
-Parallels include: True Blue, which offers blue foil stamping on the cards front and is serial #’d to /500.
-Longevity, this one is printed on a holographic card stock and is serial #’d /50.
+Parallels include: True Blue, which offers blue foil stamping on the front of the card and is serial #’d to /500.
+Longevity, this one is printed on holographic card stock and is serial #’d /50.
 Longevity Holofoil, the name explains these however, these are tough to find because these are 1-of-1.

 1998 Metal Universe, Card No. 190 (shop eBay)

 This one has grown on me over the years.
 Borderless action photo in outer space?
 Card back has vibrant colors and has lots of eye-appeal.
-Parallels include: Precious Metal Gems which offers etched design made of silver foil and are serial #’d /50.
+Parallels include Precious Metal Gems which offer etched design made of silver foil and are serial #’d /50.
 Also, Precious Metal Gems Masters are serial #’d 1-of-1’s.

 1998 Pacific, Card No. 244 (shop eBay)